-A total of 4418 infants were admitted to the neonatal unit at the PRUH during the study period.
+A total of 4,418 infants were admitted to the neonatal unit at the PRUH during the study period.
 A total of 303 infants were repatriated to the PRUH having been born in another hospital and were thus excluded from the analysis.
-In the pre-cross-site period, 1299 infants and in the cross-site period 1052 infants were born and admitted in the neonatal unit of the PRUH.
-In the wash-out period, a total of 1765 infants were born and admitted in the neonatal unit (data not presented).
+In the pre-cross-site period, 1,299 infants and in the cross-site period 1,052 infants were born and admitted in the neonatal unit of the PRUH.
+In the washout period a total of 1,765 infants were born and admitted in the neonatal unit (data not presented).

 The characteristics and outcomes of the included infants in the two study periods are presented in table 1.
-The percentage of infants delivering at the PRUH at a gestation below 32 weeks was higher in the pre-cross-site period compared with the cross-site period (p<0.001).
-The percentage of infants with an Apgar score of less than 8 at 10 min of life, was higher in the pre-cross-site period compared with the cross site period (p=0.001).
-More infants were admitted with hypothermia and an admission temperature of less than 36°C in the pre-cross-site period compared with
+The percentage of infants delivering at the PRUH at a gestation below 32 weeks was higher in the pre-cross-site period compared to the cross site period (p<0.001).
+The percentage of infants with an Apgar score of less than 8 at 10 minutes of life, was higher in the pre-cross-site period compared to the cross site period (p=0.001).
+More infants were admitted with hypothermia and an admission temperature of less than 36°C in the pre-cross site period compared to the cross site period (p<0.001).
+Furthermore, the median duration of time to the first consultation by a member of the admitting team was higher in the pre-cross-site period compared to the cross-site period (p<0.001) with more parents receiving the first consultation/update after four hours from the time of admission compared to the cross-site period (p<0.001).
+The median length of stay was higher in the pre-cross-site period compared to the cross-site period (p<0.001).
+The incidence of an arterial pH of less than 7.1 was higher in the infants in whom cord gases were performed in the pre cross-site period compared to the cross-site period (p<0.001).
+There were no significant differences in the administration of antenatal steroids, admission hypoglycaemia and therapeutic cooling between the two study periods (table 1).

-Table 1 Outcomes of the admitted infants in the two study periods
+Table 1: Characteristics and outcomes of the admitted infants in the two study periods.
+Median (IQR) or N (%)